Updated August, 2017

 Food CategoriesThese categories are intended to be useful rather than 'accurate' and in reality the lines are blurred, especially between macrobiotic and western/fusion.

 Authentic JapaneseThere are very few truly Japanese vegetarian restaurants, as the Japanese diet is mostly based around fish.
-However, this rather empty category includes food which looks and feels very authentically Japanese, from high-end sushi to ramen.
-These should be tried by anyone visiting Japan.
-The most quintessential Japanese food to try in Japan is the (expensive) shojin ryori (Buddhist temple food).
+However, this rather empty category includes food which the visitor will probably consider Japanese, from high-end sushi to ramen.

-MacrobioticThe macrobiotic diet is a simple, balanced diet with emphasis on healthy grains.
-I'm not a big fan of it because I find the dishes sometimes quite bland, and know little about it, but I trust it's very healthy, and it is very popular in Japan.
-It goes back to Hippocrates, but has been practised in Japan for centuries.
+MacrobioticThe macrobiotic diet is a simple, balanced diet with emphasis on healthy grains (and a lot of deep-fried food).
+I'm not a big fan of it because I find the dishes sometimes quite bland, and while I know little about it, I trust it's very healthy.
+It goes back to Hippocrates, but has been practised in Japan for centuries, and remains very popular, especially among health-conscious people.
 Many macrobiotic places are vegan, but some serve fish products.
-Most of their desserts are vegan, but it's always best to ask.
+Most of their desserts are vegan, but it's always best to check.
+The macrobiotic is very Japanese, but I give it its own category because there are so many, all serving similar food which is so different to other Japanese good.

 Western / FusionThis category includes common restaurants serving food popular with Japanese vegans (or omnivores).
 It generally includes some Japanese and some western-style dishes (especially salads), but is presented beautifully, Japanese-style, and is not unlike much modern Japanese food eaten all over Japan, especially by younger generations.
 This section does not include macrobiotic (below), though they often overlap.